OneWeekCodeCamp/curriculum/README.md

 # One Week Code Camp Curriculum

+This is the curricum for the [One Week Coding Course](https://oneweek.formstack.com/forms/application) in Athens in August 2015.
+It's aimed at people interested in getting into web development, with little or no background in the field.

 ## Monday

 The purpose of the first day is to get your first live website up and running.